 Getting something to get through the skin is hard.
 Yes, a few things do get through, under the right conditions.
 But skin doesn’t absorb as much stuff as we’re lead to believe these days.

 And even when something gets through, it usually stays in the dead, superficial layers of the skin.
 They never reach the blood stream.

 And why should they be able to penetrate so deep into the body, anyway?
 Most ingredients work only when left on the skin.
 If zinc oxide, for example, were able to reach the bloodstream, it would hardly be able to create a protective shield against UV rays, wouldn’t it?

 5. You don’t need that many skincare products

-What have you learned about skincare?
+What skincare lessons have you learned during the years?